kannifarhad/NodeJsArchitecture/README.md

-# nodejsarchitectue
-NodeJs Rest API - Architecture ( with ORM ( Sequalize or TypeORM ), Swagger, Validations and etc. )
+# NodeJs Rest API - Architecture ( with ORM ( Sequalize or TypeORM ), Swagger, Validations and etc. )